 English Literature PhD

-- Feasibility of proposed research in terms of material resources including faculty supervision
+- A feasible research proposal in terms of material resources including faculty supervision.

 In exceptional circumstances, outstanding students who have completed 18 credits of course work in English Literature at the master's level may be admitted into the PhD program before satisfying the remaining master's requirements.